trailofbits/empirehacking.nyc/archive.md

 You could be listed here!
 [Submit your talk now](/about/#speak-at-a-meetup).

+## October 2017

+### Understanding Windows Defender’s JS Engine
+Windows Defender’s MsMpEng.dll implements the core of Defender’s functionality in an enormous 10+ MB, 45,000+ function DLL.
+In this presentation, we’ll look at the ~1,200 functions that make up Defender’s in-house developed JavaScript engine, which is used for analyzing potentially malicious JS.
+Defender implements a full JS engine, while being significantly simpler than the engines found in modern web browsers, so it is an interesting and relatively tractable target for reverse engineering from binary.
+Alexei Bulazel is a security researcher at River Loop Security, and a graduate of RPI where he worked on anti-emulation techniques for malware.

+### Post-Exploitation on Kubernetes
+Kubernetes has become the de facto system for container orchestration.
+It makes scaling and deploying containers much easier, but there's a lot left to consider from the security perspective.
+This talk focuses on post-exploitation techniques and will cover pivoting, persistence, and data exfiltration as they are done on Kubernetes.
+Omar is a security engineer at Etsy.

+## August 2017

+Empire Hacking hosted end-of-summer presentations from a group of interns from around NYC.

+* Kareem El-Faramawi, Trail of Bits
+* JP Smith, Trail of Bits
+* Theofilos Petsios, Trail of Bits
+* Spencer Michaels, NCC Group
+* Joel Margolis, NCC Group
+* Jules Denardou, Datadog
+* Aleksey and Ofer, HYPR
+* Kimberly Hou, MongoDB

 ## June 2017

 ### Lessons in PL Theory: Modern type systems